igorMitrovic98/Secure-Document-Repository/README.md

 ### Document Access:

-  -Upon successful authentication, users have access to an interface displaying a list of their documents.
+  - Upon successful authentication, users have access to an interface displaying a list of their documents.

 ## Document Management